AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 4. Follow Traffic Laws and Speed Limits.
 Obeying road rules, including speed limits, signals, and right-of-way laws, keeps you predictable to other drivers and reduces the risk of accidents.

 5. Adjust for Weather and Road Conditions.
-Slow down in adverse conditions like rain, fog, or snow, and increase your following distance for better control and reaction time.
+Slow down in adverse conditions like rain, fog, or snow.
+Increase your following distance for better control and reaction time.

 6. Avoid Aggressive Driving.
 Stay calm behind the wheel, don’t respond to provocation from other drivers, and always yield when it’s safer to do so.

 7. Scan Your Surroundings Continuously.
-Check mirrors frequently, watch blind spots, and stay aware of pedestrians, cyclists, and road signs.
+Check mirrors frequently, watch blind spots, and look out for pedestrians, cyclists, and road signs.
 This habit helps you anticipate potential risks early.

 8. Use Signals and Headlights Properly.
 Communicate your intentions clearly by using turn signals and ensuring your headlights are on in low visibility conditions.